 On the way back from the Basilica di Santa Croce, stop and get gelato at Vivoli.
 This is my favorite place to grab gelato in all of Florence!
 It is so popular amongst tourists that Disney World in Florida has a sister store, Vivoli Il Gelato, in Disney Springs.

-A day trip to Florence may seem hard to imagine.
-There is so many wonderful places to explore, that narrowing it down can be difficult.
+Trying to see Florence in one day may seem hard to imagine.
+There is so many wonderful places to explore, that narrowing it down your list of things to do in Florence can be difficult.
 We hope that we were able to give you a glimpse at how much you can fit into a short stay in this amazing city.

 Have you had a chance to go to Florence?
 What are some of your favorite things to do?